ni-lab/guanine/docs/source/index.rst

 | `clinvar-snv`_| Pathogenicity       | Sequence variant  | Human (clinical)  |
 +---------------+---------------------+-------------------+-------------------+

-For a detailed comparison of tasks, consult the `task comparison`_ page.
+.. seealso:: For a detailed comparison of tasks, consult the `task comparison`_ page.

 |